openstack-k8s-operators/dev-docs/ceph.md

 The storage network is the same as Ceph's public_network.
 The Glance and Cinder pods should be able to access the storage network via MetalLB.
 The Nova compute containers should also be able to access the storage network.
-Glance, Cinder, and Nova will use a ceph.conf file containing the IPs of the Ceph monitors; these IPs should be within the storage network's IP range.
+Glance, Cinder, Nova, and Manila will use a ceph.conf file containing the IPs of the Ceph monitors; these IPs should be within the storage network's IP range.
 It is not necessary for OpenStack to access Ceph's cluster_network.

 ## Create Ceph Pools for OpenStack